ptomato/talks/tc39-2024-07/README.md

 ### Ambiguous rounding operation (PR [#2916](https://github.com/tc39/proposal-temporal/pull/2916)) (2)

-Doing the same while simultaneously balancing to a larger calendar unit is ambiguous:
+Doing the same while simultaneously balancing to a larger calendar unit is unclear what the programmer should expect:

 ```js
 d1.round({